Lemming97/Book-Search-Engine/README.md

 WHEN I click on the Remove button on a book
 THEN that book is deleted from my saved books list WHEN I click on the Logout button
-THEN I am logged out of the site and presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button
+THEN I am logged out of the site and presented with a menu with the options Search for Books and Login/ Signup and an input field to search for books and a submit button

 ```